AugustusZ/cool-tools-on-macos/README.md

 - dragged the corner of the window to resize it when you do the presentation
 - jumped among different windows to fill out a form

-They are gone if you start use ShiftIt!
+They are gone if you start using ShiftIt!

 > [ShiftIt] provides a set of actions that manipulates windows positions and sizes.